-Semester in the City students will serve with leading social sector organizations four days a week, for 15 weeks.
+Semester in the City (SITC) Boston students will serve with leading social sector organizations four days a week, for 15 weeks.

 Every placement will be a little different, but in each case the student will have a dedicated mentor – a hand-selected high-performing, high-potential leader.
 Students will spend roughly 20 percent of their time shadowing senior leaders, 40 percent of their time doing front-line service for the organization, and 40 percent working on a special project.
 Social Innovation Fellowships will gain 400+ hours of work-based learning, allowing students to learn more about themselves and their passions while also building their skills and their networks.

-Check out some examples of our placements and projects.
+Check out some examples of our placements and projects in Boston.